Employment Contract: Everything You Need to Know

 Under the legal provisions of the contract, an employer is obligated to act under a covenant of good faith and deal fairly with the employees as they enforce the original terms and conditions of the contract.
 This provision is an important protection for employees as it serves as a deterrent to prevent an employer from breaching the contract, as acting in bad faith could ultimately lead to more extensive legal damages under the law.

 If you need help understanding an employment contact, you can post your legal need on UpCounsel’s marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.